maartenzam/interactive-publication/src/pages/graphic-file-formats-units.md

-All <span class="internal-link">[raster images](raster-images)</span> are made out of pixels.
+All <span class="internal-link">[bitmap images](bitmap-images)</span> are made out of pixels.
 But pixels on themselves have no physical size: a pixel is just a reference to a row and a column, with the associated colour of the cell in the raster.
 Pixels only get a size when they are displayed on screen or on paper.

 For digital displays, the factors at play are the resolution, size and pixel density.
 The **resolution** of a display is the number of rows and columns of pixels a screen can display.
 For example, a 1080p display has a resolution of 1.920 x 1.080 pixels, while a 4K display doubles that in each direction (3.840 x 2.160 pixels).